 Recommendations for the best tracking were provided by the EHX.
 To not get a fake sound or distortion, the EHX suggests you place the B9 at the beginning of the signal chain.
 When I tested this after a full-tone Drive-2 MOSFET I did feel an edge when the B9 was placed earlier at the chain.
 One oddity though was that I fixed the B9 at the “Full Drive 2” to assist the signal and the MIM Fender Strat was used.
 The lower output gave the B9 the right signal.

 In the knob function first major setting I investigated was jazz.
 Radiant than I had expected, it did contribute to hints of McDuff’s or the overtones of the Hammond B3.
 The mob knob in the preset ensured control of the speed with effects like a rotatory speaker.
-When I continued to play on organ notes, I had to make the adjustment of EQ a little more than the usual on my “Deluxe Reverb”.
+When I continued to play on organ notes, I had to make the adjustment of EQ a little more than usual on my “Deluxe Reverb”.

 With all the extravagant and remarkable features of the B9, it has its share of limitations as well.
 When on the organ setting there is a faint tone of the guitar tone that is undoubtedly heard.
-In spite of the fairly wide options that the preset options provides, the most restraining factor would be the missing EQ controller.
+In spite of the fairly wide options that the preset options provide, the most restraining factor would be the missing EQ controller.
 This is indeed by far a limitation on its features.

 The B9 electro Harmonix adds a multidimensional, sensation of touch, texture, and tone.
 This is evident if you are aware of the B3 and would distinguish it from the Melosonic.
 The ability of the B9 to deliver workable sounds is by far the most advantageous.